dataspecer/ds-wdoi/source/preprocessing/README.md

 4. Modification
    - semantic and structural modifications are done on the simplified data model
 5. Property Recommendations
-   - precomputation of property recommendations with SchemaTree
+   - merging of recommendations from property usage statistics with property constraints
+   - boosting "properties for this type" properties
 6. Loading to ElasticSearch
    - load labels and aliases into ElasticSearch service